Dewillington History, Family Crest & Coats of Arms

 Early History of the Dewillington family

-Another 269 words (19 lines of text) covering the years 1330, 1322 and 1322 are included under the topic Early Dewillington History in all our PDF Extended History products and printed products wherever possible.
+This web page shows only a small excerpt of our Dewillington research.
+Another 153 words (11 lines of text) covering the years 1330, 1322 and 1322 are included under the topic Early Dewillington History in all our PDF Extended History products and printed products wherever possible.

 Dewillington Spelling Variations